UvA-FNWI/parallel-demo/reference/Assignment-1-Hello-World.md

 Submitted batch job 14696
 > squeue -u $LOGNAME
 ```
-to submit this program to the execution queue, and then see what the state of your program is.
+to submit this program to the execution queue, and then see what the
+state of your program is.
+Note the number that is assigned to your job,
+in this example it is 14696.
 When the program has finished, do:
 ```bash
 > cat slurm-14696.out
 Hello, World!